Share

 To get started, follow our tried-and-tested video marketing strategy steps.

-1. Set goals for your video marketing strategy
+1. Set your video marketing goals

 Your goals will largely depend on each stage of the marketing funnel:

-At the very top of the marketing funnel, you’re looking at building awareness and getting your product in front of more people.
+• At the very top of the marketing funnel, you’re looking at building awareness and getting your product in front of more people.

-At the middle of the marketing funnel, you’re talking to people who already know they need a product like yours and are evaluating various options.
+• At the middle of the marketing funnel, you’re talking to people who already know they need a product like yours and are evaluating various options.
 This is the perfect time to establish trust and aim to get more engagement.

-At the bottom of the marketing funnel, you’ve got to bring in all the resources you have to convince prospects to convert and choose your product among all others.
+• At the bottom of the marketing funnel, you’ve got to bring in all the resources you have to convince prospects to convert and choose your product among all others.

 In an ideal scenario, you want to create videos to help with each of these goals.
 However, if you’re just getting started with video marketing or have a limited video budget, you’ll want to pick the most pressing challenge you have first.